 All these birds are tamed to the glove and act as animal ambassadors, visiting schools, taking part in programs and helping in our educational efforts.

-In addition, we have songbirds and numerous reptiles and amphibians on display in the lobby and Discovery Room, including:
+In addition, we have numerous reptiles and amphibians on display in the lobby and Discovery Room, including:

 Although we house resident animals, the Nature Center is NOT a licensed animal rescue facility and we cannot accept animals needing care.
 If you find an injured animal, we are willing to help you find the right rehabilitation organization – please call us during our business hours: (916) 876-4918.

 Orion was dropped off at the UC Davis Raptor Center with a broken wing in 2017.
 Although his injuries healed partially, there were some lingering issues that would prevent him from completing the long migration down to Argentina.
 It was also discovered that Orion was an imprint, or lacking a natural fear of humans, and therefore dependent on people for his survival.
 However, this resulted in an easier transition for Orion to become one of our amazing animal ambassadors.

 Wek’-wek came to the Effie Yeaw Nature Center in 2017 from Lake Tahoe Wildlife Care.
 She was brought in with injuries after being shot in both wings.
 Because of these injuries, Wek-Wek's ability to fly was permanently impaired, making her non-releasable.
 With permission from the U.S. Fish & Wildlife Service, Lake Tahoe Wildlife Care transferred her to the Nature Center.
 Wek’-Wek is a very quick learner and has already become comfortable on the glove and around people.
 She is quickly becoming one of our most charming animal ambassadors.
 Wek'-wek still has her juvenile plumage.
 Eventually she will be blue-gray above with barred underparts.